KatchLex/analysis_and_reporting/README.md

-BDD task with Page objects
+BDD task with Page objects in .json file

 npm install
 ```